xlab-uiuc/acto/README.md

 # 1. Artifact Goals

-This artifact will reproduce all the quantitative findings and tables in the operator failure study and the OAT tool's evaluation result (Table 7).
+This artifact will reproduce all the quantitative findings and tables in the operator failure study and the OAT tool's evaluation result.

+This artifact includes:
-This artifact includes (1) the dataset of 412 failure cases of 13 popular Kubernetes operators with instructions to reproduce the findings and tables and (2) reproduction instructions for the 86 bugs found by OAT.
+1. the dataset of 412 failure cases of 13 popular Kubernetes operators with instructions to reproduce the findings (Finding 1-4) and tables (Table 3-5, Figure 3),
+2. reproduction instructions for the 86 bugs (Table 7) found by OAT.

 The entire artifact process can take around XXX hours if run with a concurrency of 8 workers (e.g., using the CloudLab machine we suggest); it will take about 17 hours if running sequentially (with no concurrent worker).